Mobile BayBears

 The Mobile BayBears were a Minor League Baseball team based in Mobile, Alabama, United States.
 The team, which played in the Southern League, served as the Double-A affiliate of the San Diego Padres (1997–2006), Arizona Diamondbacks (2007–2016), and Los Angeles Angels (2017–2019).
-The BayBears played in Hank Aaron Stadium, which opened in 1997 and is named after baseball's former all-time home run king and Mobile native Hank Aaron.
+The BayBears played in Hank Aaron Stadium, which opened in 1997 and is named after baseball's former all-time home run record holder and Mobile native Hank Aaron.

 In 2020, the BayBears relocated to Madison, Alabama, where they are now called the Rocket City Trash Pandas.

 History

 The BayBears franchise originated in 1976 in Charlotte, North Carolina, first as the Charlotte Orioles and then as the first incarnation of the Charlotte Knights.
 When Charlotte moved up to become a Triple-A franchise in 1993, the team found a temporary home in Nashville, Tennessee, as the Nashville Xpress from 1993 to 1994.
 It existed as the Port City Roosters in Wilmington, North Carolina, from 1995 to 1996.
 The franchise landed in Mobile in 1997.

 The team's name was announced in July 1996, having been selected in a name-the-team contest.
 Mobile mayor Mike Dow announced the name at that year's Mobile Fourth of July fireworks display.
 In September 1996, the BayBears signed an affiliation agreement with the San Diego Padres.

 In November 2017, BayBears owners Michael Savit and HWS Group, closed on the sale of the team to BallCorps LLC.
-The team will continue to play in Mobile through the 2019 season, but will relocate to Madison, Alabama, in 2020, where they will play in a newly-built ballpark.
-Upon relocation, the team will be called the Rocket City Trash Pandas.
+The team continued to play in Mobile through the 2019 season, but relocated to Madison, Alabama, in 2020, where they were planned to play in a newly-built ballpark.
+Upon relocation, the team was renamed the Rocket City Trash Pandas.
 The name is a reference to both the area's association with the space industry and the determination and ingenuity of raccoons.

 The BayBears played their final game on September 2, 2019.
 They were defeated by the Tennessee Smokies, 5–4, before a crowd of 1,554 people.